 It’s a lovely and clever small creature and you may be lucky if you spot some in the wilderness.

 Besides, drawing a Kingfisher bird is also an excellent exercise for practicing drawing birds.

-Shape of the body is very simple so even if you make a few mistakes here and there is OK.
+The shape of the body is very simple so even if you make a few mistakes it is OK.
 Just get a pencil and paper and let's begin to sketch.

 Before you make the first pencil strokes, try to divide the body into smaller sections.

 Both the head and the trunk are ellipses.
 You can also notice that the back curve continues directly to the beak.

 It is – of course – an imaginary line, but it helps a lot to create balance and capture the best proportions.

 When you draw a kingfisher bird you need to seriously capture 2 basic body volumes as accurately as possible in the beginning.